 Understand Your Outlook In Property Division

-Call the Teller Law Firm, P.C., at 817-612-4298 to learn more about how a prenuptial agreement can settle property issues before they start.
+A prenuptial agreement is not a sign of doubt in a relationship; it is simply a safety net that anyone should have in place.
+Call Teller Law Firm, P.C., at 817-612-4298 to learn more about how a prenuptial agreement can settle property issues before they start.

 The Advantages Of Prenuptial Agreements

 A prenuptial agreement can be particularly important when a marital separation takes place in a community property state such as Texas.
 Marital assets that may be considered the community property of both spouses in Texas include the following:

 - Real estate like homes, cabins and business property

 - Retirement funds such as 401(k) accounts and IRAs

 - Stock options earned from work or private acquisitions